daizutabi/mkapi/docs/index.md

 Here, `pathX`s are inserted to `sys.path`.
 These `pathX`s are relative to the `mkdocs.yml` directory.

-The embedding mode is useful to embed an object interface in an arbitrary position of a Markdown source.
+The embedding mode is useful to embed documentation of an object in an arbitrary position of a Markdown source.
 For more details, see:

 * [Google style examples](examples/google_style.md)
 * [NumPy style examples](examples/numpy_style.md)